 - A fluid pH of <7.2 in the setting of infection indicates that tube drainage is required and differentiates between simple and complex para-pneumonic effusion [8,10]

-Learning bite: Frank pus should not be put in a blood gas analyser since it is an indication for chest drainage regardless of fluid pH and it may also damage the machine.
+Frank pus should not be put in a blood gas analyser since it is an indication for pleural drainage regardless of fluid pH and it may also damage the machine.

 Pleural fluid glucose